10+ Awesome Things to Do in Munduk, Bali

 Chef Rico and Warung Made’s Munduk both come highly recommended.

-One of the best things to do in Munduk after a long day of exploring is to sit back, relax (with a beer in hand of course) and watch the sun as it disappears over the horizon.
+One of the best things to do in Munduk after a long day of exploring is to sit back, relax (with a beer in hand, of course), and watch the sunset.

 Explore Munduk rice terrace